Brit Manuela Shows Off Killer Figure In Scanty Animal-Print Bikini

 American beauty Brit Manuela dropped thousands of jaws around the world on Saturday, September 26, when she shared two smoking-hot new photos of herself with her 1.1 million Instagram followers.

 The 26-year-old model was photographed in front of a large wall outdoors, as she struck two sultry poses.
-In the first photo, she stood facing front with one hand over her eyes, likely to keep the sun out of her face.
-She popped one hip out, and stared directly into the camera’s lens as she pouted, emitting a sultry vibe.
-In the second snapshot, she sat down on a wooden bench, and had both arms over her face.
-She leaned back against the wall, putting her figure on show.
+In the first photo, she stood facing the camera with one hand over her eyes, likely to keep the sun out of her face.
+She popped one hip out and stared directly into the lens as she pouted, emitting a sultry vibe.
+In the second snapshot, she sat down on a wooden bench and put both arms across her face.
+She leaned back against the wall, putting her figure on display.

 Her long, brunette hair was styled in slight, natural-looking waves that cascaded down her back.